srinadhtDE/databricks-lakehouse-pipeline/README.md

 # Databricks Lakehouse Pipeline

+ ## Business Problem

+Fintech platforms process millions of transactions every day from payment APIs, mobile apps, and partner integrations.

+Raw transaction data is often messy and difficult to use for analytics because it contains:

+- duplicate records
+- inconsistent schemas
+- failed or incomplete transactions
+- high data volume that is expensive to query directly

+Business teams need reliable analytics datasets to answer questions such as:

+- What is the daily revenue processed by the platform?
+- How many active users are making transactions?
+- Which countries or merchants show abnormal fraud patterns?
+- Are transaction volumes increasing or decreasing over time?

+I understood that without a structured data platform, these questions are difficult to answer quickly and accurately.

+  ---

 ## Project Overview

 This project demonstrates a production-style data engineering pipeline built using a Lakehouse architecture.